Your cart

 The Science of Safer Cycling

 Cycling is a beautiful sport with a scary truth: it sends more people to emergency rooms than any other.
-Weather, traffic, and terrain present unavoidable risk, but cycling culture has normalized danger and the industry has long sold speed before safety.
+Weather, traffic, and terrain present unavoidable risk, but cycling culture has normalized danger while the industry sells speed before safety.

 The myth of the upstroke

-For decades riders have been told to "pedal in circles".
+One major contributing factor to cycling injuries are clipless pedals.
+For decades cyclists have been told to "pedal in circles", with clipless allowing you to use your "full" pedal stroke.
 It's a cycling myth that we've found to be repeated as often as it's been disproven.
 Research tells a simple story: pulling up wastes energy.

-After testing hundreds of elite cyclists and finding no upstroke power, Dr. Jeff Broker, advisor to the US Olympic Committee, produced seminal research on cycling biomechanics proving that cyclists don't pull up.
+After testing hundreds of elite cyclists and finding no upstroke power, Dr. Jeff Broker, advisor to the US Olympic Committee, published research on cycling biomechanics proving that cyclists don't pull up.
 Korff et al. (2007) built on this research, finding that actively pulling lowers gross efficiency.
-Most telling, when Mikel Landa and his teammates provided power meter data to Garcia-Lopez et al. (2016), the researchers found the pros didn't generate upstroke; they pushed harder on the downstroke and let their muscles rest in the recovery phase.
+Most telling, when professionals provided power meter data to Garcia-Lopez et al. (2016), the researchers found the pros didn't generate upstroke; they pushed harder on the downstroke and let their muscles rest in the recovery phase.

 The biomechanics of cycling offer a simple explanation.
 The quadriceps and glutes generate power through extension on the downstroke, while the smaller hip flexors and hamstrings add little on the upstroke and fatigue quickly (Coyle et al., 1991; McDaniel et al., 2013).